docknetwork/api-docs/source/index.html.md

 ## Architecture Style
 The Dock API is built on the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architecture.
 Our API uses standard HTTP response codes, authentication, delivers JSON-encoded responses, accepts form-encoded request bodies, and accepts form-encoded request bodies.

 HTTPS is required for all API requests.
 Requests performed via plain HTTP will be rejected.
 API requests that do not include authentication will also fail.
-We also support UTF-8 encoding style.

-The table below demonstrates how HTTP methods, including RESTful APIs, are intended to be used in HTTP APIs:
+JSON requests should typically be encoded as UTF-8.

 HTTP Method | Description
 --------- | -----------
-GET | Get a representation of the target resource’s state.
+GET | Get one or many resources
-POST | Allow the representation included in the request to be processed by the target resource.
+POST | Creates a new resources
-PATCH | Be able to partially update a resource (in this case, DID's).
+PATCH | Partially update a resource
-DELETE | Delete the state of the target resource.
+DELETE | Delete a resource

 ## Rate Limits
-We limit the requests per window per IP.
-We allow you to make up to 100 calls/minute.
-If you exceed beyond that, you will receive a 429 Too Many Requests response and have to wait up to a minute for the next request.
+We allow you to make up to 200 requests in a 2 minute window (avg 100 reqs/min or 1.6 reqs/second).
+If you exceed beyond that, you will receive a 429 Too Many Requests response and have to wait up to a minute for the next request depending on when you hit the limit.
+If you require higher rate limits, please [contact us](mailto:contact@dock.io).

 ## Error Handling
 Dock API uses standard HTTP response codes to indicate if an API request was successful or unsuccessful.